mgleeming/synthedia/README.md

 The number of decoy peaks to simulate, as well as the maximum number of fragments to simulate per decoy, can be specified throught the command line arguments ```num_decoys``` and ```simulate_top_n_decoy_fragments```.

+## Compatibility of Synthedia mzML files with other softeare

+The mzML files generated with Synthedia have been tested with:

+- DIA-NN
+- DIAUmppire
+- EncyclopeDIA
+- MSConvert
+- OpenMS/ToppView

+The mzML files are known to not be compatible with MaxQuant (at least as at MaxQuant Version 2.0.3.0)

+## Notes about the resulting data

+### Peptide vs protein abundances
+In a real experiment, all peptides from an up-regulated protein should be observed with increased abundance compared to a control group.
+Synthedia models ion abundances at the peptide level only.
+This means that, in the case of a two-group simulation, peptides from the same protein may have very different (even opposing) directions of abundance change between groups.
+This is primarily because the Prosit input type (which is preferred) does not contain mappings between peptides and input proteins and we wished to maintain the ability to simulated arbitrary peptide data.

+As a result of this, if mzML files generated with synthedia are analysed with DIA analysis software, the main comparison in abundances should be made at the peptide level.

+### Synthetic vs real data

+While we have endeavoured to provide a range of options that allow for simulation of a broad range of chromatographic and mass spectral variables, many experimental processes are not modelled which will cause deviations between simulated and real data.
+As such, users are warned that simulations with Synthedia do not completely re-create experimental complexity and should be used as an investigational tool only.

+As an example, Synthedia offers the capability to simulate the same set of precursors as if acquired on different length chromatographic gradients.
+This means that data acquired on a lengthy gradients could be reconstructed to approximate acquisition on shorter gradients.
+In these cases, Synthedia simply models spectra containing signals from many peptides as a simple superposition of their individual signals.
+In reality however, ion supression effects would result in data that may look substantially different from that which would be produced if a comparable experimental workflow were to be executed.

+### Post-translational modifications

+Synthedia currently has very limited support for simulating peptides with post-translational modifications.
+Currently, all cysteine residues are assumed to be modified by carbamidomethylation.
+No other post-translational modifications are supported.

 ## Usage

 A basic invokation of synthedia using a MaxQuant input directory and accepting all other parameters as default is below: